Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Air conditioning unit leaking water

 Internally in the unit, warm air is pulled in from the room environment and passed over a cooling coil – either filled with cold water or refrigerant gas.
 Moisture in this warm air then condenses when it meets the cooling coil, producing a run-off of water.
 The condense system should then pump away the run-off water to stop any water leaks occurring.
-However, during periods when the air conditioning is not in use, the condense system can dry up and become stuck.
-When the air conditioning unit is then switched on, the float in the condense system will not rise to activate the pump, thus an overflow occurs, leaking water.
+However, during periods when the unit is not in use, the condense system can dry up and become stuck.
+When the unit is then switched on, the float in the condense system will not rise to activate the pump, thus an overflow occurs, leaking water.

 Solution: regular testing and inspection of air conditioning units will prove correct operation of the condense system and avoid any nuisance leaks and possible costly aesthetic building repairs.